 For the Salad:

-- Slice the sweet potato into thin strips.
-Cut the new potatoes (or fingerling potatoes) into quarters.
+Slice sweet potato into thin strips.
+Quarter new potatoes (or fingerling potatoes).

-- Now add your sweet potato slices to the bowl with the broth and steam in microwave for 1-2 minutes or until sliced sweet potatoes are tender.
-Remove and drain broth.
+4. Add sweet potato slices to broth in microwave safe bowl steam in microwave 1–2 minutes or until tender.
+Remove; drain broth.

-- Arrange the wedge lettuce in a large serving bowl.
+7. Arrange wedge lettuce in large serving bowl.

-- Add your dill pesto potato salad on top.
-Arrange evenly in bowl.
+8. Add dill pesto potato salad on top.
+Arrange evenly in large bowl.

-- Place your cucumber slices between the potatoes and salad wedges.
-Spreading them out all over the bowl.
-Brush or spoon extra dill pesto on top of the lettuce, potatoes, cucumber, etc. Add your lemon, caper, and sprouts.
-Throw in extra fresh dill if you have it!
+9. Place cucumber slices between potatoes and salad wedges, spreading them out over the bowl.
+Brush or spoon extra dill pesto on top of lettuce, potatoes, cucumber, etc. Add lemon, capers, and microgreens and/or extra herbs to garnish.

-- Drizzle with extra olive oil and any extra seasoning of choice.
+10. Drizzle with extra olive oil and toppings of choice.

 Extra pesto and toppings not included in nutritional information.